UCSD-E4E/fishsense-realsense-prototype/GoProSync/README.txt

 This directory contains the jupyternotebook used to sync two different gopros based on an impulse.

-This file will soon contains instructions on how to run the code.
+Use the requirements.txt file to create a python virutal environment.
+Then, running the file should be easy.